paysuper/paysuper-docs/content/docs/payouts.md

 PENDING|The payout sent to the merchant bank account.
 PAID|The merchant received the payout amount in a bank account.
 SKIP|The payout amount is less than the minimum payout limit.
 This amount will be included in the next payout.
-CANCELED|The payout rejected manually or automatically.
+CANCELED|The payout manually or automatically rejected.
 FAILED|The payout rejected by the bank.

 ## Payout failures